Human rights in Tunisia: LGBT rights

 One group that has not benefited noticeably from the Tunisian revolution is LGBTQIA+ people.
 "While the fall of Ben Ali has afforded a greater space to free expression, not all Tunisian homosexuals are convinced things are headed in the right direction," reported the Tunisia Live website in January 2012.
 "Homosexuals in Tunisia celebrated the ouster of dictator Ben Ali, hoping it would improve their situation," noted Deutsche Welle in November 2012, "But in nearly two years, little has changed for the country's gay and lesbian community."
 Under Article 230 of the penal code, anal intercourse can still be punished by up to three years in prison.
 In June 2012, Tunisia's Minister for Human Rights vehemently rejected a call by the United Nations Human Rights Committee to decriminalize same-sex acts, dismissing sexual orientation as a Western concept and insisting on its incompatibility with Islam.
 A large amount of anecdotal evidence suggests that harassment and assaults by police officers and others on LGBT persons continue to be widespread.

 In August 2012, a gay Italian tourist identified as Angelo was murdered in the Tunisian resort town of Hammamet by a local who stabbed him 10 times.
 A friend claimed that he had cried for help but "his plea went unanswered because he was gay".
 She described a man who kept eating a bowl of soup "just a few feet from the man's murder" and she also maintained that "townspeople spoke as if Angelo deserved to die because of his homosexuality and children laughed at the tragedy."
 Commenting on the murder, a Tunisian editor for Gay Middle East said that "human rights in general and LGBTQIA+ rights in particular" are "getting worse in Tunisia ...
 Society hated gays before Ben Ali, but under [the new ruling party] Ennahda, homosexuality is used as political weapon even more rigorously than in Ben Ali’s time."

-Michael Lucas, referring in The Advocate in December 2012 to the closeted gay life of pre-revolutionary Tunisia, claimed that the situation "has gotten even darker in the past two years.
-Laws against homosexual activity were rarely enforced under Ben Ali, a pro-Western military leader whose regime helped insulate Tunisia from the rising tide of religious fanaticism that has engulfed much of the Muslim world.
-But the new government of Tunisia is officially Islamist...
-Gay Tunisians tell me that arrests for homosexuality have been on the rise, sometimes resulting in jail terms of up to three years, from which some prisoners—victims of harassment, rape and violence from other inmates—never return.
-Before 2011, transsexuals and drag queens could be seen in the streets; now they have disappeared."

-There is still no official LGBT rights organization in Tunisia, although an online magazine for gays was established in March 2011.
+After the revolution, at least six associations for LGBTQ+ rights were opened in Tunisia, following the first widespread homophobic campaigns.
+The freedom of association and of expression gained post-2011 helped in making LGBTQ+ rights a national issue according to Abri Kréfa.